A Budget-Adaptive Allocation Rule for Optimal Computing Budget Allocation: Budget allocation strategy

-The approximation used in \eqref{first order taylor expansion} and asymptotic analyses yield an approximate solution $\widetilde{W}(T)$, which is in analytical form.
-This not only greatly facilitates the implementation of our results, but generates insights into the budget allocation strategy for identifying the best design.
-The factors $\alpha_i(T)$, for $i \in \mathcal{K}^{\prime}$, play key roles in influencing the behavior of the derived new budget-adaptive allocation ratios $\widetilde{W}_i(T)$.
-The following proposition gives an intuition on the behavior of $\alpha_i(T)$, for $i \in \mathcal{K}^{\prime}$.
+The budget-adaptive property and closed-form expression of $\widetilde{W}(T)$ not only greatly facilitate its implementation, but generates insights on how $T$ impacts the allocation strategy for identifying the best design.
+To understand how $T$ influences the allocation strategy, we need Proposition \ref{proposition: properties of alpha}.
+This proposition demonstrates the behavior of $\alpha_i(T)$, which plays key roles in influencing the budget allocation strategy.